-Action and Proposed Update Responsible Team(s) Support Team(s) 19/20 ing 21/22 22/23 2020/21 Annual Review Update (November 2021) 2021/22 Annual Review Update (August 2022) 2022/23 Funding Allocation Document Changes 3.3 Determine a preferred location for an Iconic Town Centre Artwork in consultation with the community S&D C&B ~ ~ Complete Potential Mount Hawthorn locations for a major public artwork, to be funded as part of the COVID-19 Arts Relief Grant funding, were identified and provided to the Arts Working Group in May 2020.
-A preferred location for a future iconic town centre artwork will The pedestrian bridge on Scarborough Beach Road between Braithwaite Park and Mt Hawthorn Primary School has been identified as a preferable location for future iconic town centre artwork with support from the City's Arts Advisory Group and the Mount Hawthorn Hub.
+Action and Proposed Update Responsible Team(s) Support Team(s) 19/20 Tim 20/21 22/23 2020/21 Annual Review Update (November 2021) 2021/22 Annual Review Update (August 2022) 2022/23 Funding Allocation Document Changes 3.3 Determine a preferred location for an Iconic Town Centre Artwork in consultation with the community S&D C&B ~ ~ Complete Potential Mount Hawthorn locations for a major public artwork, to be funded as part of the COVID-19 Arts Relief Grant funding, were identified and provided to the Arts Working Group in May 2020.
+A preferred location for a future iconic town centre artwork will be identified during the preparation of the Wayfinding Plan and opportunities to engage with the community on the preferred location will occur as part of the Wayfinding Plan consultation.
+The pedestrian bridge on Scarborough Beach Road between Braithwaite Park and Mt Hawthorn Primary School has been identified as a preferable location for future iconic town centre artwork with support from the City's Arts Advisory Group and the Mount Hawthorn Hub.
 Further consultation will occur through the advertising of the Wayfinding Plan.
 Mark action as complete on 2021/22.
-Amend responsible team to S&D and support team to C&B. 3.4 Investigate the potential to Underground Power along Oxford Street North and Hobart Street I&E CEO ~ ~ Complete An investigation report is currently being drafted by an external consultant for completion by the end of 2021.
+Amend responsible team to S&D and support team to C&B. 3.4 Investigate the potential to Underground Power along Oxford Street North and Hobart Street I&E CEO √ ~ Complete An investigation report is currently being drafted by an external consultant for completion by the end of 2021.
 The State Underground Power Program is ongoing through Western Power.
 Action Completed in 2021/22.
 A memorandum of understanding (MOU) has been signed between the City and Western Power to participate in Tranche 2 of the Network Renewal Underground Pilot Program, enabling Western Power to commence detailed design of the project.
 The proposed project area boundary of 2) North Perth/Mount Hawthorn includes both Hobart St and Oxford St (north) within the Town Centre.
 Mark action as complete in 2021/22.
 3.5 Negotiate the Beautification of Lot 100 Scarborough Beach Road with Telstra Corporation Limited S&D I&E Complete Action completed in 2019/20.
 Action completed in 2019/20.